ESG FAQ

 -

-Schneider Electric uses a hybrid risk management model with central functions and experts that are independent of any business lines to oversee setting risk management mechanisms, establishing policies, and other activities, while the ownership of the risks belongs to the Business Units, Operating Divisions, or Global Functions who are responsible for deploying the central framework to manage their risks.
+Schneider Electric uses a hybrid risk management model with central functions and experts that are independent of any business lines to oversee setting risk management mechanisms, establishing policies, and other activities, while the ownership of the risks belongs to the Business Units, Operating Divisions or Global Functions who are responsible for deploying the central framework to manage their risks.

-A list of Key Risks, managed by different risk owners, is consolidated by the Risk Management Function and reviewed every year by the Audit & Risk Committee for disclosure, where the committee would have several dedicated sessions over each reporting year to ensure full details are examined.
+A list of Key Risks, managed by different risk owners, are consolidated by the Risk Management Function and reviewed every year by the Audit & Risk Committee for disclosure, where the committee would have several dedicated sessions over each reporting year to ensure full details are examined.

 The Group has launched various trainings and campaigns targeting the board and all employees in order to further raise awareness on our risk management mechanisms.
 For the Board of Directors, the Group has started an initiative to enhance risk culture education across board members to ensure understanding of the Enterprise Risk Management framework.
 While for other employees, training sessions were organized to raise the maturity of risk owners and risk overseers through various communities.
 General employee awareness was also raised through videos and social media campaigns that communicates our risk management mechanisms.